Concordium/concordium-scan/frontend/README.md

 - **vue-tsc seems not to use the tsconfig in git hook.**

   Running the typecheck on Vue files as a pre-commit results in many funny errors related to module resolution.
 This might also be a configuration error on our side.

+- **Icons from @heroicons must be imported explicitly from `index.js`.**

+  It seems ESM imports is not very well supported in @heroicons.
+See https://github.com/tailwindlabs/heroicons/issues/564 and https://github.com/tailwindlabs/heroicons/issues/309.
+Presumably we could also import the icons one at a time (this might reduce the bundle size).